 Dr Ahmed K Elmagarmid

-Dr Elmagarmid received his BS in computer science from the University of Dayton and his MS and PhD from Ohio State University.
-He has held faculty positions at Pennsylvania State University, the University of Padova, and Purdue University.
+Dr Elmagarmid received his B.S. in computer science from the University of Dayton (1977) and his M.S.
+(1981) and Ph.D.
+(1985) from Ohio State University.

 Dr Abdellatif Saoudi